-To increase efficiency, we have proposed to apply a global partial likelihood for inference, and have obtained appealing statistical properties, including consistency, asymptotic normality, and semiparametric efficiency.
+To increase efficiency, we have proposed to apply a global partial likelihood for inference, and have obtained appealing statistical properties, including consistency, asymptotic normality and semiparametric efficiency.
 Simulation studies have verified the finite sample performance; we have applied the proposed method to study a clinical trial on multiple myeloma and have gained some biological insight.
 In our numerical experiments, we used the LPLE estimates as the initial values for the Newton-Raphson algorithm and the convergence was often achieved within 3-5 step.
 The added computational burden is relatively small.

-There are several opportunities for future research.
-We have focused on only a small number of biomarkers and did not discuss the case of thousands of genomic expression profiles in the dataset.
+There are, however, several opportunities for future research.
+First, we have focused on only a small number of biomarkers and did not discuss the case with thousands of genomic expression profiles in the dataset.
 Including genomic information in the construct of predictive biomarkers could potentially be useful for personalized medicine and efficient for risk stratification.
-However, major effort is needed to extend our proposed work to high dimensional settings with treatment and biomarker interactions.
-The proposed model requires the same single index to be included in all of the regression coefficient function.
-It is necessary to extend our work to accommodate multiple indices, especially in the presence of highdimensional markers.
-Sliced inverse regression (SIR) could potentially be a useful approach and we are currently investigating its usage in our setting.
+However, major effort is needed to extend our proposed work to high dimensional settings with with treatment and biomarker interactions.
+Second, the proposed model requires the same single index to be included in all of the regression coefficient function.
+It would be necessary to extend our work to accommodate multiple indices, especially in the presence of high-dimensional markers.
+The sliced inverse regression (SIR) could potentially be a useful approach and we are currently investigating its usage in our setting.